29 Scientific Benefits of Meditation: What the Research Tells Us

 9. Mindfulness Can Ease Premenstrual and Menopausal Symptoms

-The Journal of Alternative and Complementary Medicine published a meta-analysis in October 2006 investigating the medical benefits of mindfulness meditation.
+The Journal of Alternative and Complementary Medicine published a meta-analysis in October 2006 investigating the medical benefits of meditation, looking specifically at mindfulness meditation.
 Among their findings was that meditation, meditative prayer, and yoga improved symptoms of premenstrual syndrome and menopause.

 Psychological Benefits of Meditation